hitachi-nlp/FLD-corpus/README.md

 To train an LLM:
 * Use `prompt_serial` for the prompt, which is the serialized representation of the facts and the hypothesis.
 * Use `proof_serial` for the output to be generated, which is the serialized representation of the proof and answer.
-    - Note that, for the FLDx2 corpus, `proof_serial` sometimes includes both the proof and answer, and sometimes only the answer, to work as augmentation.
+    - Note that, for the FLDx2 corpus, `proof_serial` sometimes includes both the proof and answer, and sometimes only the answer, working as a sort of augmentation.

 For more about the training, see [the training repository](https://github.com/hitachi-nlp/FLD-prover).

 The actual schema can be viewed on [the huggingface hub](https://huggingface.co/datasets/hitachi-nlp/FLDx2).